-4.4.8 TASK_SET_PRIORITY - Set task priority
+5.4.9 TASK_SET_PRIORITY - Set task priority

-'''

-RTEMS_SUCCESSFUL - task priority set successfully RTEMS_INVALID_ID - invalid task id RTEMS_INVALID_PRIORITY - invalid task priority
+''' RTEMS_SUCCESSFUL - task priority set successfully RTEMS_INVALID_ID - invalid task id RTEMS_INVALID_ADDRESS - invalid return argument pointer RTEMS_INVALID_PRIORITY - invalid task priority '''

-'''

 This directive manipulates the priority of the task specified by id.
 An id of RTEMS_SELF is used to indicate the calling task.
 When new_priority is not equal to RTEMS_CURRENT_PRIORITY, the specified task's previous priority is returned in old_priority.
 When new_priority is RTEMS_CURRENT_PRIORITY, the specified task's current priority is returned in old_priority.
 Valid priorities range from a high of 1 to a low of 255.